22 Apr Practicing Resurrection through Eyes of the Heart

-This week I’m hosting a dear friend and fellow spiritual director, Christine Valters Paintner, of Abbey of the Arts on the Anam Cara blog.
-Her new book, Eyes of the Heart: Photography as a Christian Contemplative Practice, is now available and I’ve asked Christine to share the ways that developing “eyes of the heart” help us live into the season of Easter.
-Today, Christine shares from her heart.
-On Wednesday, I’ll be running a photography party giveaway so you can win your own copy of this wonderful resource.
-And on Friday, I’ll be sharing a Q&A with Christine (so post any questions you have in the comments, so that I can ask them of Christine).
+Awhile back, I hosted a dear friend and fellow spiritual director, Christine Valters Paintner, of Abbey of the Arts on the Anam Cara blog.
+Her book, Eyes of the Heart: Photography as a Christian Contemplative Practice, was published in 2013 and I asked Christine to share the ways that developing “eyes of the heart” help us live into the season of Easter.
+Below, Christine shares from her heart.
 I know you’ll enjoy the support and wisdom Christine offers as much as I do.

 • • •

 The season of Easter spans 50 days of celebrating the resurrection and culminating in Pentecost.
 Yet, for many of us, Easter Sunday comes and goes and we forget this call to practice resurrection in an ongoing way.
 We, perhaps, aren’t sure how to bring resurrection into daily life.

 The stories we hear during the Easter season highlight the resurrected life of the body – Thomas touching Jesus’ physical wounds, the nets being cast out from the boat to draw in an abundance of food, the disciples walking along the road to Emmaus with Jesus and breaking bread with him.
 In this last story we read that their “eyes were prevented from recognizing him.”

 When Jesus returns in resurrected form, he is fully embodied, yet hard for us to recognize.
 The disciples do not expect their dear friend to be among them again and so they miss this truth with their limited vision.